joeyk710/sample-discordjs-bot/README.md

 # About

+This sample Discord bot written in TypeScript is a great starting place for creating the bot of your ✨ _dreams_ ✨.

-This is a sample Discord bot written in TypeScript.
-It uses [discord.js](https://discord.js.org/#/) with examples used from the [discord.js guide](https://discordjs.guide).
+Primarily using [discord.js](https://discord.js.org/#/) with examples used from the [discord.js guide](https://discordjs.guide).

-Features include:
+Features include (but not limited to):

-- Command & Event handler
+- Command & Event handlers
-- A sample slash command & context menu command to get you started
+- Starter Slash & Context-Menu Commands
-- Command cooldowns, user & client permission checks
+- Optional per-command cooldowns & User / Client permission checking

+> [!IMPORTANT]
+> **[Node.js v16.11.0](https://nodejs.org) or newer is required**

 ## Getting Started 🎉